anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

          - Externally routable: Yes
          - Connected to: controllers
    * - External Provider (FIP)
      - Network with a pool of externally routable IP addresses used by neutron routers to NAT to/from the tenant RFC1918 private networks
      -   - Security Domain: Data Centre
          - Externally routable: Yes
          - Connected to: controllers, OVS computes
    * - External Provider (VLAN)
-     - External Data Centre L2 networks (VLANs) that are directly accessible to the project.
+     - External Data Centre L2 networks (VLANs) that are directly accessible to the project

        Note: External IP address management is required
      -   - Security Domain: Data Centre
          - Externally routable: Yes
          - Connected to: OVS DPDK computes
    * - IPMI / Out of Band
      - The remote “lights-out” management port of the servers e.g., iLO, IDRAC / IPMI / Redfish
      -   - Security Domain: Management
          - Externally routable: No
          - Connected to: IPMI port on all servers